 How to Benefit from a Career Fair

 There are a few main reasons employers attend career fairs.
 They want to increase awareness of their company by distributing company literature, make contacts with candidates who may be a good fit for their company, obtain resumes for potential openings in the near future, and to fill current position openings within their company/organization.
 Candidates need to do all they can to make a positive first impression, and below is information to assist you in making this a valuable experience.
-McKendree University's next Career Fair will be held on Wednesday, February 10, 2016 from 10:00 a.m. to 12:30 p.m. at the Hettenhausen Center for the Arts.
-View the Employer List, but check back often for an updated list.
+McKendree University's next Career Fair will be held on Wednesday, February 15, 2017 from 10:00 a.m. to 12:30 p.m. at the Hettenhausen Center for the Arts.
+Review the Employer List.

 Preparation Before Career Fair